learn-co-curriculum/node-http/README.md

 The most interesting thing will happen in the callback function of the `createServer` (request handler), i.e., its argument.
 To process the request and output response back, we need two objects: `request` and `response`.
 They are the arguments of the callback function.

-## request
+## `request`

-We defined the server and ready to read the data from the response for example a URL and an HTTP method of the request (GET /users).
+We defined the server and got it ready to read the data from the response, like a URL and an HTTP method of the request (GET /users).
 How do we go about doing it?

 We can utilize `request` and the properties `request.url` and `request.method`: